 What is the Magnolia Park Reforestation Plan?

-Recently, a 15-year plan was approved to remove approximately 35 trees per year, the majority of which are Ficus trees, along Magnolia Boulevard (from the I-5 Freeway Bridge to the City limits) and Hollywood Way (between Clark Street and Chandler Boulevard).
+Recently, a 15-year plan was approved to remove approximately 35 trees per year, the majority of which are Ficus trees, along Magnolia Boulevard (from the I-5 Freeway Bridge to the City limits) and Hollywood Way (between Clark Avenue and Chandler Boulevard).
 The strategy outlined in the 15-year plan is to remove about every 15th tree to minimize the effect on the canopy of each block.
 This removal pattern will allow new trees to grow before others are removed.